-The department offers two Master of Arts programs, the M.A. in Foreign Languages and Literatures and the M.A. in Foreign Languages and Pedagogy Graduate students in French, German, and Spanish have the opportunity to spend a semester or a year abroad in Caen, Bayreuth, or Granada.
+The department offers two Master of Arts programs, the M.A. in Foreign Languages and Literatures and the M.A. in Foreign Languages and Pedagogy.
+Graduate students in French, German, and Spanish have the opportunity to spend a semester or a year abroad in Caen, Bayreuth, or Granada.
+Secondary school teachers can participate in the Summer Institute for Foreign Language Teachers.
 APPLICATION FOR ADMISSION